KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

-# Introduction to Komodo's DEX Software
+# Introduction to AtomicDEX Software

 <!--